Ablesius/vampire-charact-rs/README.md

 ### Executing program

+Your character sheets have to be json files.
-**Note** that your character sheets have to have the `.json` file ending, or vampire-charact-rs will not recognise them or consider them character sheets.
+**Note** that they also must have the `.json` file ending, or vampire-charact-rs will not recognise them or consider them character sheets.
 You should also not have any other json files in this directory.

 #### Modes